 Data Protection in Malaysia

-Transfer in Malaysia
+Transfer of personal data in Malaysia

 Even if these requirements are not satisfied, the cross-border transfer is permissible if it falls within the exceptions to this restriction under the PDPA, including the following: